ANAY-prog-777/WEATHER-FETCHER/README.md

 Error Handling: Gracefully manages invalid city inputs , i used if and else so that error doesnt occur when user put invalid city

+PORTABLE - IT IS VERY LIGHT WEIGHT PYTHON BASED CLI SO IT COULD WORK EVEN ON A POTATO AS ITS ALSO WRITTEN ON ONE

 TECH STACK-->